thallesyasmim/API-GraphQL/README.md

 ### Getting started with the project

-1. Run `node server2.js` to start the web application on `localhost:8080`
+1. Run `node server2.js` to start the application on `localhost:3333`

 <h2>📱 Minhas redes sociais:</h2>